MJoergen/de10-nano-old/Episode_1_hello_world/README.md

   subscription license.
 You can purchase a software subscription to gain full access to this feature`.
 I'm not sure what this warning is about, but it seems to be safe to ignore it.
-* `Warning (15714): Some pins have incomplete I/O assignments.
-Refer to the I/O
-  Assignment Warnings report for details`.
-I guess this warning is stating that not all I/O pins on the FPGA are used.
-This should be safe to ignore.
 * `Warning (332068): No clocks defined in design`.
 This is very true, as this exceptionally simple design has no clocks.
 This warning will go away already in the next episode.